Colorado vs. Utah Women's Basketball Predictions & Picks - December 30

 Colorado Performance Insights

+- The Buffaloes are outscoring opponents by 20.9 points per game with a +230 scoring differential overall.
+They put up 84 points per game (15th in college basketball) and give up 63.1 per outing (160th in college basketball).

-- The Buffaloes average 84.0 points per game (15th in college basketball) while allowing 63.1 per outing (161st in college basketball).
-They have a +230 scoring differential overall and outscore opponents by 20.9 points per game.
+- The Utes put up 93.3 points per game (third in college basketball) while allowing 56.2 per contest (51st in college basketball).
+They have a +446 scoring differential and outscore opponents by 37.1 points per game.

+- The Utes average 97.7 points per game at home, and 87 away.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.